openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 ## Architecture Diagram

-The below diagram shows the high level architecture of Intel<sup>®</sup> OpenVINO™ Add-on for TensorFlow.
+The below diagram shows the high level architecture of Intel<sup>®</sup> OpenVINO™ Add-on.
 We broadly categorize the software stack into different modules as shown below.
 The purple box at the bottom shows the components of Intel<sup>®</sup> OpenVINO™ including different device plugins along with the corresponding libraries.

 <p align="center">
   <img src="../images/openvino_tensorflow_architecture.png" width="450">